 *Exact amounts for miscellaneous fees are subject to change and are to be paid after arrival in Singapore, during the registration process.

-NUS provides health insurance which for exchange students is covered in the miscellaneous student fees outlined above.
+Exchange students are covered under the health insurance provided by NUS.
+Health insurance is included in the miscellaneous student fees outlined above.

 A general nurse practitioner is available during office hours.
 For cases outside of office hours, students are encouraged to visit the nearby University Health Centre or National University Hospital.